Decateron/geosource/docs/reflection.md

 }
 ```

 So the images type has associated `ImagesForm` and `ImagesValue` structs which implement the `Form` and `Value` interfaces.
 This actually makes the JSON unmarshaling pretty clean since it is still mostly automatic, although you have to switch over the type string to properly unmarshal the Form.
-It also makes it pretty easy to logically seperate channel forms from posts, since channel forms shouldn't have an associated value.
+It also makes it pretty easy to logically separate channel forms from posts, since channel forms shouldn't have an associated value.
 Splitting up the form and value also makes it easier to deal with user submissions, as they only have to pass in an array of values which need to be validated against the form which is stored in the database, which means that less information has to be sent by the user and validated by the server.

 ## Future Work